Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 Starting at 8th level, moving through nonmagical difficult terrain costs you no extra movement.
 You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.

-In addition, you have advantage on saving throws against plants that are magically created or manipulated to impede movement, such as those created by the [[/5.
-Mechanics/Spells/Entangle.md|entangle]] spell.
+In addition, you have advantage on saving throws against plants that are magically created or manipulated to impede movement, such as those created by the [[5.
+Mechanics\Spells\Entangle.md|entangle]] spell.

 ### Hide in Plain Sight (Level 10)

 Starting at 10th level, you can spend 1 minute creating camouflage for yourself.
 You must have access to fresh mud, dirt, plants, soot, and other naturally occurring materials with which to create your camouflage.

 Once you are camouflaged in this way, you can try to hide by pressing yourself up against a solid surface, such as a tree or wall, that is at least as tall and wide as you are.
-You gain a +10 bonus to Dexterity ([[5.
-Mechanics/Rules/Skills.md#Stealth|Stealth]]) checks as long as you remain there without moving or taking actions.
+You gain a +10 bonus to Dexterity ([[\5.
+Mechanics\Rules\Skills.md#Stealth|Stealth]]) checks as long as you remain there without moving or taking actions.
 Once you move or take an action or a reaction, you must camouflage yourself again to gain this benefit.

-### Nature's Veil (Level 10)
-_Source: Tasha's Cauldron of Everything p.
-56_

-_10th-level ranger optional class features, which replaces the Hide in Plain Sight feature_

-You draw on the powers of nature to hide yourself from view briefly.
-As a bonus action, you can magically become [[5.
-Mechanics/Rules/Conditions.md#invisible|invisible]], along with any equipment you are wearing or carrying, until the start of your next turn.

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### Natural Explorer improvement (Level 10)

 You gain an additional favored terrain.

-### Deft Explorer Improvement (Level 10)
-_Source: Tasha's Cauldron of Everything p.
-56_

-You gain an additional benefit when you reach 10th level in this class.

-#### Tireless

-As an action, you can give yourself a number of temporary hit points equal to `dice: 1d8` (`1d8`) + your Wisdom modifier (minimum of 1 temporary hit point).
-You can use this action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-In addition, whenever you finish a short rest, your [[5.
-Mechanics/Rules/Conditions.md#exhaustion|exhaustion]] level, if any, is decreased by 1.

 ### Ranger Archetype feature (Level 11)